dhecloud/st_AED_deliverables/docker/README.md

   "file_id": "9jdepho3-e1c0-oi3l-nm6r-vt2bjhyswx4i"
 }
 ```

+Notes:
+   - `M2` if you want to submit job to `M2` model.
+Choose `M1` if you want to verify the result with `M1` model (previous version)
+   - json in the path is just the response format (the file id return as JSON object)

 Note that the successful response of `file_id` does not indicate that the `srt`, `xml` and `json` files have been created.
 Once the audio file has been recieved, the audio clip will be processed.
 How long it takes depends on the available compute power and the length of the audio clip.